Back To School Bus Craft W/Free Printable Template

 See some of our favorite back to school crafts below!

-Apple Core Craft – Your kids will have a blast making this apple core craft, and they’ll also be practicing their scissor cutting techniques that they’ve been working on all summer.
-It’s a win-win situation!
+Apple Core Craft – Your kids will have a blast making this apple core activity, and they’ll also be practicing their scissor cutting techniques that they’ve been working on all summer.
+It’s the perfect pasttime to get them excited about school time and all the yummy apples in season during this time of year!

 Pencil Paper Bag Puppet Craft – This easy-to-make DIY project is perfect for kids of all ages, and it’s a fantastic way to get them excited about heading back to school.
-Plus, it’s a lot of fun to create and play with!
+Plus, this printable activity is a lot of fun to create and play with!

 New School Year Activities